needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 ### Environment Depth

-For Quest 3, Environment Depth can be enabled to allow the sampling of real world depth data.
+For Quest 3 and Quest 3S, Environment Depth can be enabled to allow the sampling of real world depth data.
 This can be used to have real world objects occlude virtual objects in the application. `GetEnvironmentDepthSupported` can be used to check if the device supports Environment Depth.
 The Environment Depth rendering system can be started by calling `SetupEnvironmentDepth`.
 To check if the device or platform supports cleaner hand masking, use `GetEnvironmentDepthHandRemovalSupported`.
 Hand masking can be turned on by setting `removeHands` in `EnvironmentDepthCreateParams` to true and passing it into `SetupEnvironmentDepth`.
 Hand masking can also be toggled on and off using `SetEnvironmentDepthHandRemoval`.
 The depth texture can then be accessed by getting the depth texture ID using `GetEnvironmentDepthTextureId` and passing the ID to `GetRenderTexture` on the XRDisplaySubsystem.
 The rendering can then be enabled/disabled with `SetEnvironmentDepthRendering` and to completely free resources `ShutdownEnvironmentDepth` must be called.
 Extra data about the depth frame can be accessed through `GetEnvironmentDepthFrameDesc`.

 ### Fixed-Foveated Rendering (FFR)